hellohaptik/chatbot_ner/docs/datastore_variables.md

 - `ENGINE`

   This specifies the which engine to use.
-In case multiple engines are supported and configured in the `config` file, the settings under the value provided by `ENGINE` are used.
+In case multiple engines are supported and configured in the `.env` file, the settings under the value provided by `ENGINE` are used.
 In other words, the value of `ENGINE` is used as key to access its connection settings from the constructed dictionary as shown above.

   At this point only Elasticsearch is supported and valid values for engine are: